Skip to main content

 note

-If you do not have the Machine Privilege, then you will not be able to edit the daily job definition.
+If you do not have the Machine Privilege, you will not be able to edit the daily job definition.

 note

-To perform this procedure:
+To perform this procedure, complete the following steps:

 Schedule Status Updates Date & Schedule Toggle Switches Enabled